We don't cut corners on safety, and you shouldn't either.

 At Jack Morris Auto Glass, your safety is our top priority, and we will not cut corners to cut costs.
 All of our technicians are extensively trained and certified by the Auto Glass Safety Council.
 We prohibit the use of less expensive methods, equipment, and adhesives that could jeopardize our customer’s safety.
 Even though it increases our costs, we want to make sure your windshield works the way your car’s manufacturer designed it to work in case of an accident.

-At Jack Morris, your windshield is bonded with premium, one-hour cure urethane adhesive from DOW Automotive, which is used by car manufacturers and tested to pass Federal Retention and Roof Crush Tests.
+At Jack Morris, your windshield is bonded with premium, half-hour cure urethane adhesive from DOW Automotive, which is used by car manufacturers and tested to pass Federal Retention and Roof Crush Tests.

 We always offer competitive pricing and the best value to our customers, but sometimes we are willing to lose a customer who insists upon a cheaper price.
 We could do like some auto glass shops and offer the cheaper price by using lesser quality methods, equipment or adhesives, but we are not willing to sacrifice safety to get an extra dollar.